Christina Alden and Alex Patterson – Hunter | Self Release

 The third outing for this trio is succinctly described by its title Three, which follows in the footsteps of both Yes (2017) and Dare (2019), once again arriving with just a one word, single syllable, yet fully explanatory title.
 Simon Care takes care of melodeon duties once again, with Nina Zella on keyboards and vocals, easily comparable to Christine McVie, together with Tim Walker on drums, percussion and brass, completing the trio’s line-up, while adding a few dance calls as and when required.
 Established now as one of the UKs most beloved dance bands, having no apparent difficulty in filling festival dance floors (in better times) with even the most two left-footed among us, the trio have crafted some truly great songs together, each equipped with both sensitivity and informed musical prowess.
 They ain’t just a ceilidh band that’s for sure.
 The trio has already garnered the attention of Ashley Hutchings and Simon Nicol, both of who are probably still scratching their heads at just how this fully formed sound can possibly be created by just three musicians, bearing in mind their own respective efforts in forming much larger outfits over the years.
 Banter has also elicited the support of such musicians as John Spiers and Phil Beer, both of whom appear as guests here on “The Labourer” and “Unquiet Grave” respectively.
 “The Hitchin May Day Song” is a veritable showcase of musical arrangement, a piano-led song that threatens to break out into a Floral Dance virus at any given moment and with the help of Tim’s brass, does precisely that midway through, yet sparing us the presence of any worrying Wogan samples.
 There’s much invention in “Moll in the Wad”, for which the trio effortlessly stretch out with a more improvisational approach, bringing jazz elements to the fore, before returning to “Home Sweet Home”, another completely valid modern folk song.
 I see this album selling like hot cakes once the festival season is allowed to return.

-Gathering Flowers is featured on this week’s edition of the Vaults radio show.
+Gathering Flowers is included on this week’s edition of the Vaults radio show.

 COB – Spirit of Love | Bread and Wine